The beach is a magical place for many, offering days filled with rest and relaxation.

 Humans share beaches and the waters off of them with all kinds of plants and wildlife, most of which are likely oblivious to such an atrocity.

-But aside from creating an eyesore for people and perhaps a hazard for birds and aquatic animals, 7-Eleven and other advertisers — a poster for the movie The Tomorrow War popped up next on the digital screen — commissioned a boat to pollute the air and water in exchange for the chance to sell products.
+But aside from creating an eyesore for people and perhaps a hazard for birds and aquatic animals, 7-Eleven and other advertisers commissioned a boat that inevitably pollutes the air and water purely just for the chance to advertise products.
+That just makes the ad boat stick out as even more unnecessary compared to boats used for transportation, cargo shipping, or even pleasure.

 Trash and litter might be the source of much of the damage caused to beaches, but boat pollution and marine equipment are also serious threats.